Melbourne-BMDS/mimic34md2020_materials/29102020/customizing_environment.md

-# How to Create an Environment that Matches the Cod
+# How to Create an Environment that Matches the Code

 ## Software evolves
 ### Backwards compatibility is not guaranteed (in general)